collageso/dotfiles/README.md

 # My dotfiles

-This repository contains the dotfiles for my dev workflow
+This repository contains the dotfiles for my development workflow

 ## Environment